 (1) to implement changes that BPA determines are necessary to allow it to meet its power and scheduling obligations under this Agreement, or

-(2) to comply with requirements of WECC, NAESB, or NERC, or their successors or assigns, or
+(2) to comply with requirements of WECC, NAESB, or NERC, Western Resource Adequacy Program (WRAP) or their successors or assigns, or

-Option 1a: Include the following for customers with TSS-Full

-(3) to update the table in section 4.3.6 to reflect which resources BPA provides TCMS for.

-End Option 1a

 Option 1b: Include the following for customers with TSS-Partial

-(3) to update the table in section 4.3.6 to reflect which resources BPA provides TCMS for, or

-(4) to remove and replace Transmission Scheduling Services-Partial with Transmission Scheduling Services-Full pursuant to the removal terms and conditions in section 1.3.2 and section 4.2.
+(3) to remove and replace TSS-Partial with TSS-Full pursuant to the removal terms and conditions in section 1.2.2 and section 4.2.

 End Option 1b

 BPA shall provide a draft of any material revisions of this exhibit to «Customer Name», with a reasonable time for comment, prior to BPA providing written notice of the revision.
-Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of WECC, NAESB, NERC, or their successors or assigns.
+Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of WECC, NAESB, NERC, Western Resource Adequacy Program (WRAP) or their successors or assigns.
 In this case, BPA shall specify the effective date of such revisions.

 End Option 1

-Option 2: Include the following for customers that are directly connected.
+Option 2: Include the following for customers that are directly-connected.

-9. REVISIONS(05/21/19 Version)
+9. REVISIONS

 9.1 BPA’s Right to Revise the Exhibit